Marktawa/tags-strapi-bluedolphin/docs/ARTICLE.md

 The demo application would be an eCommerce store containing localized content for courses to be sold.
 Using the [i18n plugin](https://strapi.io/features/internationalization), the eCommerce application would serve localized content from two locales to a front-end application built with Gatsby.

-The complete app should look like this:
+The complete app should be similar to this:
 ![Complete app](https://www.dropbox.com/s/vfspezp4nis5xnm/placeholder.png?raw=1)

 # What you will learn